-Hearts target victory on neutral Swiss ground
+Hearts expect 'difficult' test despite ground switch

 - Hearts have twice before faced Swiss opposition - losing to both Lausanne-Sport in the 1963-64 Fairs Cup and Basel in their only appearance in a European group stage, the 2004-05 Uefa Cup.

-- Zurich have faced Scottish opposition five times, losing to Celtic, Dundee and Kilmarnock before beating Rangers and Celtic.
+- Zurich have faced Scottish opposition five times, losing to Celtic, Dundee and Kilmarnock, before beating Rangers and Celtic.

 - This is the first time Zurich have faced Scottish opposition since beating Celtic 5-3 on aggregate in the Uefa Cup second round in 1998-99.